sanity-io/sanity-template-no-deploy/template/README.md

 3. `npm run dev` to start the studio and frontend locally
    - Your studio should be running on [http://localhost:3333](http://localhost:3333)
 4. `npm run build` to build to production locally

-## Deploy changes

-Netlify automatically deploys new changes commited to master on GitHub.
-If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

 ## Stuck?
 Get help